mustafajnr/mustafajnr.github.io/_posts/2014-08-31-the-audit-in-our-databases.md

 _What is the best way to implement auditing in your database?_

-At first, I start thinking on my own, leading to very strange designs.

-But, before we move on to other forms, let's discuss the one above.
+But before I moved on to other forms, I inspected the previous method more closely.

 Let's assume we have the following three tables: